rimba-joe/alx-higher_level_programming/0x00-python-hello_world/README.md

 write a python script to print integer stored in a variable
 4. print float-
 write a python script to print float stored in a variable
+5. print string-
+write a python script to print string stored in a variable